In 2017, the Australian Government significantly changed how depreciation can be claimed on second-hand property.

-Now, the main test of whether a property is “Brand New” or not is whether the vendor (seller) has paid GST as part of the sale.
+The primary test of whether a property is “Brand New” or not is whether the vendor (seller) has paid GST as part of the sale.

-So what happens when a buyer purchases that unit 12 months before it’s finished, but then on-sells it six months prior to completion?
+So what happens when a buyer purchases that unit 12 months before it’s finished but then on-sells it six months prior to completion?
 What happens when it comes to the day of settlement?

-Consider the following situation: The developer settles the property with the original buyer and then this original buyer immediately sells it to the second buyer on the same day.
+Consider the following situation: The developer settles the property with the original buyer, and then this original buyer immediately sells it to the second buyer on the same day.